Struggling to Breathe

 Asthma is on the rise – in 2010 the CDC indicated there are 25.7 million people in the US living with asthma, and they indicated they expect an increase of 15% per decade (1).
 That’s a lot of people who are struggling to breathe and if your studio is like mine, you’ve seen an increase in singers who are dealing with this issue.

-What singers with asthma have shared with me: they struggle to get through phrases, feeling like they are running out of breath.
+What singers with asthma have shared with me: they struggle to get through phrases and feel like they are running out of breath.
 Higher notes feel harder to hit and to sustain.
 And, when their asthma is active, singing at all can feel like an impossibility.

-Asthmatics have differences in breathing patterns, ribcage position and mobility as well as quality of speaking voice and singing voice.
+Asthmatics often have differences in breathing patterns, ribcage position and mobility as well as quality of speaking voice and singing voice.
+But, they can sing quite successfully!

 What is Asthma?

-Asthma is defined as a chronic disease in which the airways can be inflamed, constricted and lined with too much mucus during an asthma attack.
+Asthma is defined as a chronic, reversible disease in which the airways can be inflamed, constricted and lined with too much mucus during an asthma attack.

 The symptoms of asthma can be triggered by a number of stimuli including: pet dander, dust, pollen, tobacco smoke, emotional stress, cold air, exercise, fatigue, infection or food.